Jim Suptic: The Get Up Kids

 Jim Suptic is best known for being the guitarist and sometime lead singer for the Kansas City band The Get Up Kids.
 He grew up in Olathe, Kansas.
-In the summer of 1994, he was in a band called "Kingpin" with future Get Up Kids bandmates and brothers Rob and Ryan Pope.
+In the summer of 1994, he was in a band called "Kingpin" with future Get Up Kids bandmates, brothers Rob and Ryan Pope.
 After the band broke up due to internal conflicts, Rob and Jim re-formed with Matt Pryor (who had been playing with Secular Theme) and friend Nathan Shay.
 The band officially formed on October 14, 1995 (Suptic's 18th birthday).
 Shay, unwilling to tour, was replaced with Rob's brother Ryan.
 The band recorded its first release, Four Minute Mile in 1996.

 After touring throughout the midwest with Braid, The Promise Ring and Jimmy Eat World, the band signed to the then-unknown Vagrant Records to record their second album Something to Write Home About.
 The album was a hit, making Vagrant Records one of the largest independent record labels in the country.

 After the release of Something to Write Home About, the band toured for three years until the 2002 release of their follow-up album On a Wire.
 The band hired on Scott Litt to produce the album, deciding to take a drastic turn toward alternative, departing from their high-energy powerpop/emo roots.
 After its release, the album flopped and Vagrant retracted much of the promotional push behind it.

 In 2004, the band released their fourth studio album Guilt Show.
 The album was far better received than On a Wire, and the band embarked on an extensive world tour to promote the album.
 However, tensions began running high between the band members.
 Keyboardist James Dewees had recently gone through a bitter divorce (inspiration for the Reggie and the Full Effect album Songs Not to Get Married To) and lead singer Matt Pryor's wife had recently given birth to their first child, so he was upset at not getting to spend time with her.

 In 2005, the band announced that they would embark on one final U.S. tour before breaking up.
 The band's final show on that tour took place on July 2, 2005 at the Uptown Theater in Kansas City, Missouri.
 The band continued to tour in 2010, playing the festivals in Reading and Leeds, UK.